dotnet/docs-maui/docs/platform-integration/appmodel/permissions.md

 <!-- markdownlint-disable MD025 -->
 # [Android](#tab/android)

 Permissions must have the matching attributes set in the Android Manifest file.
-Permission status defaults to `Denied`.
+Permission status defaults to <xref:Microsoft.Maui.ApplicationModel.PermissionStatus.Denied>.

 <!-- TODO For more information, see [Permissions in .NET MAUI for Android](../../android/app-fundamentals/permissions.md). -->

 # [iOS\macOS](#tab/ios)

 Permissions must have a matching string in the _Info.plist_ file.
 Once a permission is requested and denied, a pop-up will no longer appear if you request the permission a second time.
 You must prompt your user to manually adjust the setting in the applications settings screen in iOS.
-Permission status defaults to `Unknown`.
+Permission status defaults to <xref:Microsoft.Maui.ApplicationModel.PermissionStatus.Unknown>.

 <!-- TODO For more information, see [iOS Security and Privacy Features](../ios/app-fundamentals/security-privacy.md). -->